-This lovely bird is known by a variety of names, including Alexandra's Parrot, Princess of Wales Parakeet, Princess Alexandra's Parrot, Queen Alexandra Parakeet, Rose-throated Parrakeet and Spinifex Parrot.
+This lovely bird is known by a variety of names, including the following:

-I have seen them in the wild in the inland desert areas of South Australia, but I believe they are also found in Western Australia in both desert and mountain areas.
+I have seen these parrots in the wild in the inland desert areas of South Australia, but I believe they are also found in Western Australia in both desert and mountain areas.
 They are nomadic and fly together in groups and can often be found—and heard—near waterholes and other sources of water.

 - Length: The male grows to about 46 cm (16 inches) long; the female is a little shorter.

-- Weight: These birds are surprisingly light as the biggest males only weigh about 120 g (4 and a quarter ounces)!
+- Weight: These birds are surprisingly light as the biggest males only weigh about 120 g (4 1/4 ounces)!

 - Plumage: In the wild, this bird's plumage is usually mostly green with a pink throat, bluish crown, bright green shoulders and a pretty blue rump, although there are blue and yellow mutations, too.
 The tail is quite long and thin.
-It is a little shorter in the female and she is not as brightly coloured as the male and her crown is a pale grey.
+It is a little shorter in the female.
+She is not as brightly coloured as the male, and her crown is a pale grey.

 - Beak and Eyes: As you can see in the top and bottom photographs, the male's beak is a coral red and his eyes have orange irises; the female's beak is paler and her irises are brown.

-Princess Parrots make wonderful pets and adapt well to living in an indoor cage and being allowed to fly free inside a home.
+Princess Parrots adapt well to living in an indoor cage and being allowed to fly free inside a home.
 They also enjoy the larger space of an outdoor aviary.
-Because of their long tails they need plenty of space when they perch.
+Because of their long tails, they need plenty of space when they perch.